simonbengtsson/jsPDF-AutoTable/README.md

 If you have questions regarding how to use this plugin, please post on stackoverflow with the `jspdf-autotable` tag and I will try to answer them.
 If you think you have found a problem with the plugin feel free to create an issue on Github.
 However, try to replicate the issue on `codepen` or some similar service first.
 Here is a [codepen](http://codepen.io/someatoms/pen/EjwPEb) with `jspdf` and `jspdf-autotable` included that you can fork.

 ### Contributions
-Contributions are always welcome, especially on open issues.
+Contributions are always welcome, especially on open issues or for items in the future work section below.
 If you have something major you want to add or change, please post an issue about it first.

 - Make your changes in `src/main.js`
 - Build dist files with `npm run build`
 - Test the examples in examples.html to make sure everything looks alright
 - Submit pull request

-### Release
+### Release (write access to repo required)
 - Build with `npm version <semver|major|minor|patch> -m <optional-commit-message>`
 - Manually check files and look over the examples
 - Deploy with `npm run deploy`